MicrosoftDocs/power-pages-docs/power-pages-docs/configure/developer-overview.md

 Power Pages provides tools for low-code makers and web designers to build and configure powerful websites.

-In many projects, there is a need to further extend the capabilities of the web application which require pro-development techniques.
+In many projects, there's a need to further extend the capabilities of the web application that require pro-development techniques.

 The Power Pages platform provides tools and technologies that empower a developer to address advanced and complex requirements.